 (d) as to any other matter that the court considers is just.

-[Section 10A inserted by No. 17 of 2016 s.
+[Section 10A inserted: No. 17 of 2016 s.
 10.]

 10. Application may proceed even if offender discharged

 An application under section 8 may proceed and the offender may be dealt with in accordance with this Act even if, while the application is pending —